 Malekith is very adept in wielding the various magics of his people.
 He also has access to the advanced weaponry (both mystical and scientific) of his race, which rivals that of the Asgardians themselves.
 He is a highly adept fighter, but typically prefers to utilize his arsenal of arcane and technological artifacts in battle.

-Malekith the Accursed is played by Christopher Eccleston in the sequel to the Thor movie.
-He leads the Dark Elves to war in order to obtain the Aether (one of the Infinity Stones) and return the universe to a state of darkness so his race may rule again.
-He attempts to extract the Aether from Jane Foster's body, but is outsmarted and eventually defeated by Loki and Thor.
+- In Thor: The Dark World, Malekith the Accursed is played by Christopher Eccleston.
+After countless years in a state of hibernation, Malekith awakes and leads the Dark Elves to war in order to obtain the Aether (one of the Infinity Stones) and return the universe to a state of darkness so his race may rule again.
+During his initial raid on Asgard, Malekith draws Thor's ire after killing Frigga.
+This results in Thor striking Malekith with a bolt of lightning, which burns his face and causes him to more closely resemble his comic book counterpart.
+He later attempts to extract the Aether from Jane Foster's body, but is outsmarted and eventually defeated by Loki and Thor.
 He is apparently killed after being crushed to death by one of his ships.